 How long does a plastic bottle take to break down?
-According to UK environmental charity Surfers Against Sewage, that disposable water bottle can be around for 450 years in a marine environment.
-It is a chilling thought that every piece of plastic that has ever been produced is still on Earth in some form.
-But there’s something you can do about it.
-And that is cut down your plastic consumption and be more conscious of how often disposables sneak into our lives.
-That’s why we created the REUSE category at CONTENT.
-RE:USE is a selection of reusable products to aid you in heading towards a zero waste lifestyle.
-At the very least, it will help you reduce your need for single-use plastics and paper materials encountered in our daily lives.
+According to UK environmental charity Surfers Against Sewage, disposable water bottles can be around for 450 years in a marine environment.
+It is a chilling thought that every piece of plastic that has ever been produced is still on our planet in some shape or form.
+But there’s something you can do about it, and that is cut down your own plastic consumption and be more conscious of how often disposables sneak into your life, adopting a zero waste plastic free mindset.

 Switching to card and cotton only organic cotton buds isn’t the only way to prevent wracking up more plastic waste.
-There are more ways you can incorporate reusable products onto your bathroom cabinet.
-For shaving (anywhere!), switch to a Mühle Razors.
-For a plastic-free toothbrush, try PearlBar.
-Just place these charcoal bristle toothbrushes in the ground when you are finished with them, and they will breakdown in approximately six months – a fraction of the time it takes for plastic to break down.
+There are more ways you make your bathroom cabinet zero waste and plastic-free, thanks to brands like Last Object, carrying a selection of sustainable and reusable everyday beauty tools, including a version of the ‘traditional’ single-use cotton swab, reusable tissues and cotton rounds.
+For shaving (anywhere!), switch to a Mühle Reusable Razor.
+For a plastic-free toothbrush, try the range from Georganics or a Truthbrush.
+Just place these nylon-bristled toothbrushes in the ground when you are finished with them, and they will break down in approximately six months – just a fraction of the time it takes for plastic to break down.

 Did you know your organic cotton muslin face cloth can be thrown in the compost?
 Go for the Green Fibres Organic Muslin Face Cloths, which are made from 100% Soil Association certified organic cotton.
 The craze for Konjac Cleansing Sponges continues.
 Due to their 100% vegetable fibre composition, they too can be composted when you have finished with them.
 For makeup removal, swap single-use cotton rounds for Tabitha Eve Reusable Cotton & Bamboo Makeup Pads that are completely reusable and biodegradable.